vlkv/hackernoon_article_1/README.md

 All the required preparations are done so in this paragraph we are ready to see the details of the host application code.
 We skip details of the Wasm runtime initialization, because this is not the main focus of the article.
-The initialization is encapsulated in the function `newWasmInstance` and we call it in the very begining:
+The initialization is encapsulated in the function `newWasmInstance` and we call it in the very beginning:
 ```go
 instance, store, mem, err := newWasmInstance("../guest/guest.wasm")
 if err != nil {